emilyhorsman/bikeblog/content/posts/initial-brompton-setup/index.md

 ## Fit Tweaks

 The stock grips and handlebar backsweep are not great.
 The (lack of) backsweep puts my wrists in radial deviation.
 I swapped the grips for the [Ergon GS1 Evos](https://www.ergonbike.com/en/product-details.html?anr=42410015&s=gsevo&a=griffe).
 They don't fit all the way on the bar — they're about 15mm short.
 I think that's probably fine for the riding the Brompton will be doing.
 Ergon tells you not to do this.

-I also got the large size and might try the small.
-That would happen to take less grip space, too.
+I got the large size but might try the small.
+I'm right on the sizing border (~8.5" hand circumference) and can't decide if a smaller grip would feel better.
+It would happen to take less grip space, too.
 It's worth nothing that an Ergon grip with an external clamp bolt instead of internal clamp bolt (like a [GP1](https://www.ergonbike.com/en/product-details.html?anr=42410300&s=gptouring&a=griffe)) may not have worked.

 I brought the brake lever reach in — especially needed with the larger Ergon grips.

 {{< image src="DSCF0709-16x9.jpg" alt="The front of a Brompton in a bike stand highlighting the handlebars with new grey Ergon grips." >}}

 The standard seatpost is just barely long enough for me.
 I'm 5'8" and flipped the Pentaclip over to have the saddle rails biased upwards.
 I also placed the Pentaclip further up the seatpost. tbh I really like the Pentaclip.
 I usually don't like single-bolt seatposts where fore/aft, height, and saddle pitch are all on the same assembly.
 But the Pentaclip works surprisingly smoothly.
 It might just be manufactured well.
 Not sure.
 The bolt it comes with is weirdly soft for something specced at 15 Nm though.